luiscspinho/luiscspinho.github.io/_posts/2015-04-14-Land-of-Smiles-3.md

 </figure>

 We followed our path now with the goal to visit and ancient wooden Buddha that was supposed to be near the place where we were.
 Soon after the encounter with the girls, we saw a lot of people walking in our direction in an orderly way.
 We saw horses too, and heard music.
 We stopped to watch the parade because we had the luck to run into the ritual of the Monk initiation.
-I must confess that I thought that the families accompanying their children didn't seem too happy about that.
+I must confess that I thought that the families accompanying their children would be more happy about that.
 After all, their child was going to be a Monk, living in a monastery.
 But, supposedly, it is a blessing, so I rest my case here.

 <figure>